KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-07-26-register--pay-qualify-for-prizes.md

 press_release: false
 ---

 Registered students can save their seats in classes by paying for courses—or making payment arrangements—before the deadline of 5 p.m.
 Friday, Aug.
-3.&nbsp;
+3.

 Payment details are at [www.kcc.edu/payinfo](http://www.kcc.edu/payinfo).
 Students also can check on financial aid status or inquire about student loans at 815-802-8550.

-Those who do not pay by the deadline may be withdrawn from classes.&nbsp;
+Those who do not pay by the deadline may be withdrawn from classes.

-All students who register and pay--or making payment arrangements--before the Aug.
+All students who register and pay–or making payment arrangements–before the Aug.
 3 deadline are also qualified for "thank you" prizes.
 There will be six prizes (2 of each):

 * $100 KCC Hammes Bookstore Gift Certificate
 * $50 Amazon.com gift card